Issues Receiving Email

 Step 2: Go to Email Accounts

-Step 3: Ensure Email Accounts is selected from the available tabs.
-From here you can immediately review current emails and their current Usage or Quota.
+Step 3: Ensure Email Accounts are selected from the available tabs.
+From here, you can immediately review current emails and their current Usage or Quota.

-It’s worth noting, unlimited is not advised unless you review and manage your emails daily, as this will greatly effect your inode limitation or storage capacity.
-For more information, please review What Is An Inode
+It's worth noting.
+Unlimited is not advised unless you review and manage your emails daily, as this will greatly affect your inode limitation or storage capacity.

 DNS Problems